 Conclusion: Digital Identity Verification Trends

 The rules and customer behaviors have changed over time.
 Companies that can fully digitize their account opening, loan application, and financial product sign-up processes are sure to improve the customer base and a frictionless customer onboarding process.
-As fraud attacks are ever-increasing, there is a high need of establishing trust between a remote consumer and financial institution becoming more important.
+As fraud attacks are ever-increasing, there is a high need of establishing trust between remote consumers and financial institutions becoming more important.